 Tips for Keeping your Dog Safe During the Holidays

 Keep your food on the table and out of the dogs bowl – Most Turkeys are baked with spices and the skin.
 Spices can be toxic for our dogs.
 The skin can cause pancreatitis.
 Onions, Raisins, grapes that can be stuffed into dressing can be dangerous and cause our dogs to become ill.
 If you’d like to share you Christmas dinner with your pets here is a recipe or buy them a special treat just for them at dinner time.

-Christmas Dinner Recipe for Your Dog
+Holiday Dinner Recipe for Your Dog

-Thanksgiving or Christmas Dinner for the Dog
+Holiday Dinner for the Dogs

 - 2 Cups Turkey Meat Shred the meat